jamal-d-scott/VES-Image-Blurring/README.md

 # VES-Image-Blurring
-Created a script to load images, and blur them for testing purposes at Computer Aid
+Created a script to load images, and blur them for testing purposes.